 Frequently Asked Questions

-Lily Next-Gen is a fun and simple camera drone in the spirit of the Lily flying camera.
+Lily Next-Gen is a fun and super easy to use camera drone in the spirit of the Lily flying camera.
 It features category-leading flight time and photography: up to 18 minutes in the air and 4K ultra HD video.
 It has object tracking to follow you or another person or vehicle.

 How much does Lily Next-Gen cost?